3540 Department of Forestry, Fire Protection

 The Office of Professional Foresters Registration is a statutorily authorized program within the State Board of Forestry and Fire Protection.
 The program is responsible for the licensing and regulation of all persons who practice forestry or rangeland management on non-federal, state and private lands in California pursuant to the Professional Foresters Law of 1972.

-- Establish and administer forest and rangeland policy for the state;
+- Establish and administer forest and rangeland policy for the State of California;

 - Protect and represent the state's interest in all forestry and rangeland matters;